-For children who take LTRAs, side effects can also include:
+- For children who take LTRAs, side effects can also include vomiting, irritability, and nightmares.

-If you or your child does get any side effects, or you're worried about anything at all, speak to your GP, asthma nurse or pharmacist as soon as possible.
+If you (or your child) get any side effects speak to your GP, asthma nurse or pharmacist as soon as possible.
 You may find that there are some simple things you can do to help prevent or reduce these side effects.
-We also have a useful Q&A about the common concerns you might have about taking asthma medicines here.

 Get the best from your LTRAs

 It is very important that you take LTRAs exactly as they're prescribed.
-If you don't, you may not be getting all the benefits.
-Here's how to get the best out of this medicine:
+If you don't, you may not get all the benefits.

 Next review due May 2019